burrito77/llama2/README.md

 ## Project Overview

-This is a dockerized version of https://github.com/oobabooga/text-generation-webui, which is a webui for LLM's.
-You can build the docker container yourself or use the provided pre-built containers.
+This is a dockerized implementation of https://github.com/oobabooga/text-generation-webui, which is a webui for LLM's.
+You can build the docker image yourself or use provided pre-built image.

 ## Prerequisites

-The docker container can be ran on a laptop with 16GB RAM, where a gpu is optional.
-Actual minimal requirements are unknown, but users will also need at least 10GB storage to use the smallest pre-built container.
+Both pre-built docker images can be ran on a laptop with 16GB RAM.
+A GPU is required for running the GPU pre-built image, but is not required to run the other one.
+Actual minimal requirements are unknown, but users will also need at least 10GB storage to use the cpu-only pre-built image, and 20GB to use the GPU-supported image.

 ## File Structure
 The expected file structure for minimal usage of the webui is